 Private Flute Lesson Information

-You can find everything you need about private flute lessons with me on this page.
-To sign up for lessons, email me at .
+I teach private flute lessons when my production schedule allows.
+To sign up for lessons, email me at email@example.com.

 I create custom-tailored lesson experiences for flute students of all ages and musical interests.
 My twelve years of private teaching experience complement eight years of contemporary music performance and gigging in and around Austin, Texas.
 I teach virtually from anywhere, so whether you're a school-age student, a woodwind doubler who wants to up your flute skills, or a beginner adult dreaming of playing in a Jethro Tull cover band, I'd be thrilled to help you on your musical journey!